22 Examples of Customer Retention Strategies That Actually Work

 12. Surprise and delight.

-Exceeding your customer's expectations with something like an added gift or benefit will give them joy they won't forget.
-Take this company's approach for instance.
+Exceeding your customer‘s expectations with something like an added gift or benefit will give them joy they won’t forget.
+Take Chewy’s approach to understand how you can delight your customers.

 Customer Retention Strategy Example: Chewy

-For example, Chewy has commissioned paintings of a customer pets.
+For example, Chewy has commissioned paintings of customers’ pets.
 Other ideas could be hand-written thank you letters or free samples of new products.
+Such gestures make customers feel valued and appreciated.

 13. Offer support on the right platforms.